bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TicketVendingMachineType_1jryyyP5n7IgJiBTSr7Yqz/Documentation.md

-Indicate the type of ticket vending machine.
+Indicates the type of ticket vending machine.